 These are the indicator of a poorly nourished betta, and so, it won’t live long.

 Make sure the tank size and environment is appropriate

 The next big thing to increase the betta lifespan is to place it in a sizeable tank or aquarium and maintain a healthy environment.
 Check this article to know more about our reviews on the best betta fish tanks.

 We understand that when you buy a betta, the small cup holder or jar with only 1 gallon of water may prompt you to think that the fish may live in a small aquarium.
 This is, unfortunately, far from the truth.
 Another myth that circles the Betta is that it is a shallow water fish; this isn’t true either.

 So, here’s the pick:

-- For a single betta, you need to have at least 5 gallons of water arrangement in the tank.
+- For a single betta, you need to have at least a 5 gallon tank.

 - You will need a larger tank if you plan to introduce a female betta in the same container.